Just a friendly little warning….

 Why go UP in reps?

 The early reps allow you to set the tone with a really high movement standard.
-As the reps increase and as you fatigue, you push your mental and physical ability to hold on to that good technique, and you learn how and when to take short breaks as needed to maintain good form.
+As the reps increase and as you fatigue, you push your mental and physical ability to hold on to that good technique, and you learn how and when to take short breaks as needed to maintain a correct running form.

 That’s right.
 You have to stay mentally in it as you suffer.
 If you get this right and practice this often, can you imagine how much easier it will be the next time you challenge yourself in a race or long run?